sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_torch_export.rst

     python _doc/examples/plot_torch_export --help

-The script takes around 12 with a larger models.
+The script takes around 12 minutes with a larger models.

 Some helpers
 ++++++++++++

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-94
+GENERATED FROM PYTHON SOURCE LINES 32-99

 .. code-block:: Python